Planned Parenthood sees swift fallout from quitting program

 Elsewhere, the impact of Planned Parenthood's withdrawal will vary from state to state.

-Governments in some states, including Hawaii, Illinois, New York and Vermont, say they will try to replace at least some of the lost federal funding.
 In the Deep South there will be little impact because Planned Parenthood did not provide Title X services in most of the region's states.
+Governments in some Democratic-controlled states, including Hawaii, Illinois, New York and Vermont, say they will try to replace at least some of the lost federal funding.

+In Washington state, Democratic Gov. Jay Inslee -- fresh from quitting the presidential campaign -- vowed to join that group of states.
+His administration is pulling Washington out of Title X because of the new rule and will ask the Legislature to make up for the $4 million in federal funding that will be lost.

+"We will not comply with their dangerous, unconstitutional, illegal rules," Inslee said Thursday.
+"We will make sure this health care continues."

 The chief operating officer for Planned Parenthood of the Greater Northwest and Hawaiian Islands, Rebecca Gibron, said Southern Idaho could be hit hard by the changes, with other health care providers in the area saying they can't fill the gap if the roughly 1,000 low-income women served by Planned Parenthood in Twin Falls are no longer able to receive care.